neovimhaskell/haskell-vim/README.md

           -- hs-source-dirs:
           default-language:    Haskell2010

-* `CabalAddFlag name`: Adds a new flag section to the end of your cabal file
+* `CabalAddFlag`: Adds a new flag section to the end of your cabal file.
+Prompts you for flag name.

         flag name
           description: